Skip to main content

 CSE also recommends that Ofgem require suppliers to make the Guaranteed Standards and compensation amounts more transparent to customers.
 We find that customers are rarely told about them, and they are often difficult to find on supplier’s websites.

 Some homes cannot connect to the smart meter network.
-This can be due to signal issues in the area, or becasue the home has thick stone walls or the meter is installed in the basement.
-New smart meters are being developed which overcome some of these issues, but more innovative thinking is required.
-Further, new-build homes should have smart meters installed in areas where there are no signal problems.
-And, building regulations need to be changed to require this.
+This can be due to signal issues in the area, because the home has thick stone walls, or because the meter is installed in the basement.

 Improving trust and incentives

 These are largely issues of trust.
-Implementing both Ofgem’s proposed changes and our additional recommendations will help rebuild trust in smart meters.
-To ensure success, these measures should be accompanied by a communications campaign, led by Smart Energy GB.
-This would highlight the changes and demonstrate how they address the challenges faced during the rollout so far.
+Implementing Ofgem’s proposed changes and our recommendations will help rebuild trust in smart meters.
+These measures should be accompanied by a communications campaign led by Smart Energy GB to ensure the public are aware of the improvements.

 When the smart meter roll-out began, two main benefits were presented.
-Firstly that it was no longer necessary to take meter readings.
+Firstly, that it was no longer necessary to take meter readings.
 And secondly that they would reduce consumers’ usage – and therefore their bills – through better understanding of energy consumption.
-Neither have proved to be the case.
-According to Citizens Advice, nearly half of all households with smart meters still need to give readings.
-And the evidencd suggests that the financial savings of simply being able to monitor your usage are small.
+With Citizens Advice finding that nearly half of all households with smart meters still need to give at least occasional readings, and evidence indicating that monitoring your usage results in minimal financial savings, in our view these are not the place to focus.

-By contrast, those on lower incomes, who pay by prepayment or who lack digital skills or technology are missing out on many of the benefits.
+By contrast, those on lower incomes, who pay by prepayment or who lack digital skills or technology tend not to have tariffs designed for them and are missing out on many of the benefits.
 The gap between the best electricity unit rate available to these two groups will continue to increase unless changes are made.

 Share data to enable easier tariff comparison

 Tariff comparison is essential for ensuring that all consumers can access tariffs that are most suitable for their particular circumstances.
 However, while this is fairly straightforward when it comes to standard tariffs, comparing two different smart tariffs very difficult.
-This is due to the complexity of matching smart tariff structures to different technologies (e.g. electric cars or heat pumps) and different usage patterns.
+This is due to the complexity of matching smart tariff structures to different technologies and different usage patterns.
 We know from our advice work that this is a major barrier to consumer confidence and uptake: consumers don’t want to commit to a tariff that they don’t know will work for them.

 Improved sharing of tariff data from suppliers could address this challenge.
 Publication of real user data or calculation algorithms would help consumers or third parties such as comparison websites or organisations like CSE to quickly compare similar tariffs offered by different suppliers and assess their suitability to a client’s own needs.
 Standardisation of tariff metadata would also enable easier switching between smart tariffs, and prevent consumer ’lock-in’ via specific technology.
 It also ensures transparency because suppliers can’t change the algorithms their smart tariffs are based on after customers have switched to them.